VictorTrustyDev/EVMOS-sample-scripts/evmos-on-docker/README.md

 #### Wants to custom chain id, etc...
 Modify the [env.sh](https://github.com/VictorTrustyDev/EVMOS-sample-scripts/blob/main/env.sh) file

 Performance: 2 networks created by this sample can run in parallel smoothly in a 4 core 4 gb ram machine

+This sample is using keyring `test`, you may need to change to `file` for secure your test env if needed